-On her mother's birthday she put on her bonnet and went into the garden, not leaving until the lettuce, radishes and nions were clear of weeds.
+her.
+On her mother's birthday she put or onions were clear of weeds.

 For her father she planned a similar present.
-He worked in the field and it being very warm be often had to walk to the house for a fresh drink of water.
-But Alice was going to prevent that extra walking for that day.
-Just as he was thinking of going for a drink Alice ap peared with a cool, fresh drink for him.
-This she repeated as often as her father
+He worked in the field and it being very warm he often had to wall to the house for a fresh drink of water.
+But Alice was going to prevent that ex tra walking for that day.
+Just as he was thinking of going for a drink Alice ap peared with a cool, fresh drink for him This she repeated as often as her father had been coming for a drink.

-That night she told her parents that those little acts of thoughtfulness were their birthday presents.
-Her father said, "May God bless you and may you receive many such presents during your life.
+That night she told her parents tha those little acts of thoughtfulness were their birthday presents.
+Her father said 'May God bless you and may you receive many such presents during your life."

 Cares for Garden and Ducks.
-By Pearl Madison, Aged 13 Years, Hor-ace, Neb.
+By Pearl Madison, Aged 13 Years.
+Hor ace, Neb.
 Blue Side.

 I have never written to the Busy Bee page.
 I planted a small garden this summer.
 I planted California poppies, four o'clocks, morning glory and balsams.
 1 planted them some time ago and they are just coming up.
 Besides these I have four rose bushes and two peony bushes.
 I water the ground every evening after the sun goes down.
-I did not have much time to plant a garden this chickens for mamma.
-I am raising ducks this summer instead of planting many
+I did not have much time to plant a garden this houses.
+When we were through with store, thinking Jack would follow, but our parade we had our circus and this be did not follow her.